CPD Glossary

 Heatmaps

 Heatmaps are graphical or visual representations of data where values are denoted by color.
 With heatmaps, teams can visualize data at a glance to better understand how users click, scroll, and navigate through a website.
-Heatmaps are a crucial tool for analyzing user experience and usability.
+Heatmap tools are crucial for analyzing user experience and usability.
 They help teams understand where people are getting stuck and where they focus their attention, as well as what elements appeal most to the user base.
 While tools like Google Analytics can assist teams with identifying which pages are experiencing issues, heatmaps help teams to close the understanding gap by identifying the elements that are causing the biggest headache for users.
 Analytics alone can’t explain where people get confused or frustrated.
 Many organizations pair heatmaps with session recording (or user replay) technology so that teams can better understand how specific, individual users interacted with the product.
 Without the help of other tools, heatmaps only tell you WHAT happened.
 Heatmaps alone cannot tell you WHY something happened.
 For heatmapping, having large amounts of quantitative and qualitative data is crucial.
 Unlike anomaly detection, heatmaps focus on what the average user experiences.
 Because of this, heatmaps are useful for teams looking to enhance their A/B testing strategy.Desktop and mobile heatmaps give teams a cross channel approach to understanding how users interact with products across an organization’s digital portfolio.
 The area above the fold (the term used to describe the parts of a webpage that users do not need to scroll to see) is significantly smaller on mobile devices than desktop ones.
 Heatmaps allow teams to quickly evaluate and understand how these differences impact the user experience, micro conversions, and more.

 L